-Gasworks is delighted to announce that the organisation has been awarded a grant of £60,000 by Paul Hamlyn Foundation to fund Gasworks Participatory Artists' Residency Programme: Connecting Communities; a ground-breaking programme which aims to provide opportunities for artists and migrant communities in Lambeth and Southwark to work together on collaborative projects.
+Gasworks Participatory Artists' Residency Programme is a ground-breaking programme funded by the Paul Hamlyn Foundation and City Bridge Trust, which aims to provide opportunities for artists and migrant communities in Lambeth and Southwark to work together on collaborative projects.

-Through Paul Hamlyn Foundation ‘Explore and Test’ grant Gasworks’ Participation Programme intends to widen access to contemporary art for its local community through interactive projects such as workshops, residencies, commissions and events over a two year period.
-Beginning in November 2018, Gasworks will run two consecutive 8-month artist residencies in which the selected artists will devise and lead a project in collaboration with migrant communities, fulfilling the organisations’ mission to support and offer opportunities for emerging artists to develop new and innovative work, and engaging local audiences with contemporary art.
+Across the residency period the selected artist devises and leads a project in collaboration with migrant communities, fulfilling the organisations’ mission to support and offer opportunities for emerging artists to develop new and innovative work, and engaging local audiences with contemporary art.

 The artist is supported by the Participation Advisory Board and Community Partners:

 Jacob V Joyce - Participation Artist 2018-2019

 Artist Jacob V Joyce and evaluators FOTL (Future of the Left) worked with local migrant communities on a collaborative project over an 8 - 10 month period.

 As part of the programme, FOTL developed a participation evaluation framework for Gasworks.
 FOTL is the collaborative artistic and research practice of Andrea Francke and Ross Jardine, it developed from a shared interest in administrative and policy-making structures, specifically their often overlooked but vital role within institutions.

 The Alternative School of Economics - Participation Artists' 2019-2020